“IoT and Cars: A Beginner’s Guide to Smart Driving + Affiliate Picks You’ll Love”

 • Tesla employs a blend of IoT-powered cameras, radar, and ultrasonic sensors to support its Autopilot and Full Self-Driving (FSD) systems.
 These systems gather real-time driving data and improve over time using AI models trained on billions of miles driven.

-Why This Matters: Automotive IOT applications
+Why This Matters: Automotive IoT applications

-6. Fleet Management in Automotive IOT applications
+6. Fleet Management, Automotive IoT applications

 For businesses relying on logistics, transportation, or delivery services, managing a large fleet of vehicles is no small feat.
 This is where IoT-powered fleet management plays a transformative role.
 From real-time location tracking to fuel usage monitoring and driver behavior analysis, IoT provides comprehensive visibility and control over vehicle operations.

-Key Capabilities of IoT in Fleet Management:
+Key Capabilities of IoT in Fleet Management: Automotive IoT applications

 1. Real-Time GPS Tracking: